MiloTruck/milotruck.github.io/_posts/2022-06-11-Grey Cat The Flag Qualifiers 2022.md

 }
 ```

-From the chunk of code above, the flag will be printed out should these conditions be met:
+From the chunk of code above, we can infer that the flag will be printed out should these conditions be met:
 1. The number of remaining cards has to be `0`.
 ```java
 int remainingCards = this.mToFlip - 2;